Felipe-Borba/alura-nodejs-api-rest/README.md

 $ npm start

 ---
-to increment this script you can install nodemon: https://www.npmjs.com/package/nodemon and install it only in dev mode:
+to increment this script (make auto reload) you can install nodemon: https://www.npmjs.com/package/nodemon and install it only in dev mode:

 $ npm install --save-dev nodemon